303 (comics)

 From Wikipedia, the free encyclopedia

 303 is a six-issue comic-book mini-series created by Garth Ennis and Jacen Burrows, and published by Avatar Press.
-The story targets a mature audience and is critical of contemporary American system.
+The story targets a mature audience.

 [edit] Plot summary